tofflemire/saphires/README.md

 ## Documentation

-See the [documentation](https://saphires.readthedocs.io/en/latest/index.html) for information on how to install and use The Joker.
+See the [documentation](https://saphires.readthedocs.io/en/latest/index.html) for information on how to install and use saphires.